-- What are the main points or conclusions that an author accepts with respect to a particular issue? - 2.
-What are the reasons, important considerations, and evidence that lead the author to accept that conclusion?
+- 1. What are the main points or conclusions that an author accepts with respect to a particular issue? - 2.
+What premises, assumptions, reasons, evidence, and other important considerations lead the author to accept that conclusion?

-For our purposes, it is information of the second sort that will be our primary concern since our most basic task is to evaluate the reasons and evidence that are offered to support accepting one possible conclusion about an issue, rather than another.
+For our purposes, it is information of the second sort that will be our primary concern since our most basic task is to evaluate the reasons and evidence that are offered to support and justify accepting the author's conclusions as opposed to other ones.